06. Serverless

 • 5xx means Server errors

-• 502: Bad Gateway Exception, usually for an incompatible output returned from a
+• usually for an incompatible output returned from a

 heavy loads.